 Rocky is thinking about moving his right hind quarter away from me which is what I want.
 He has to be able to move his hind quarters free...

-acreage ally art art course astronomy beachbody beauty Ben best shot Monday Big Island birds birthdays bleak weather blogging body break Brooks bruschetta canoe Carol cat celebrity challenge choices choir Christmas city life community pasture creative cross diabetic Dixie dog drawing dyt eczema energy English Saddle equine faith family Fancy fashion fingerprint food friends fun garden George graham grief halloween healthy home home decor horse training horse videos horses Hubby inspire jobs lakes Leroy little brown little red love Lumosity marriage meditation mothers day Motherwell Homestead moving mules muscle pain music nature new brown NUCCA old days Otis painting photography piano pond PTRA rascals reading red barn rejuvenating riding Rocky rug hooking Schutler selfies singing skiing soaps SOOC spring struggling suicide taurus woman Texas TGIF thanksgiving therapy Thunder tom tradition travel tuko turtle Ucluelet volunteering Walker weaving Whisper writing YL oils yoga Ziggy
+acreage ally art art course astronomy beachbody beauty Ben best shot Monday Big Island birds birthdays bleak weather blogging body break Brooks bruschetta canoe Carol cat celebrity challenge choices choir Christmas city life community pasture creative cross diabetic Dixie dog drawing dyt eczema energy English Saddle equine faith family Fancy fashion fingerprint food friends fun garden George graham grief halloween healthy home home decor horse training horse videos horses Hubby inspire jobs lakes Leroy little brown little red love Lumosity marriage meditation morning pages mothers day Motherwell Homestead moving mules muscle pain music nature new brown NUCCA old days Otis painting photography piano pond PTRA rascals reading red barn rejuvenating riding Rocky rug hooking Schutler selfies singing skiing soaps SOOC spring struggling suicide taurus woman Texas TGIF thanksgiving therapy Thunder tom tradition travel tuko turtle type 3 Ucluelet volunteering Walker weaving Whisper writing YL oils yoga Ziggy